blackducksoftware/ohloh_api/reference/account.md

     The Login handle for this account.

 + __created_at__
-    The time at which this Account was originally created on Ohloh.
+    The time at which this Account was originally created on Open Hub.

 + __updated_at__
     The time at which this Account record was last modified.